KrispyKremeSavage/Gaming-Website-Project/README.md

     correctly OR if the user failed to guess correctly

 -Battleship

-    -When clicking on the png image for Battleship, the png image enacts as a direct path to the RNG Game by using an href that is set to equal the application route to the function itself (/), along with a url_for command being used to interlink the png image and the href together so that the image can act as a button
+    -When clicking on the png image for Battleship, the png image enacts as a direct path to the RNG Game by using an href that is set to equal the application route to the function itself (/battleship), along with a url_for command being used to interlink the png image and the href together so that the image can act as a button -Uses "os" and "random" packages to randomize the location of the battleships -Uses if, else, and elif statements to indicate whether the user got a hit or missed

+-Rock Paper Scissors

+    -When clicking on the png image for Rock Paper Scissors, the png image enacts as a direct path to the RNG Game by using an href that is set to equal the application route to the function itself (/rocks), along with a url_for command being used to interlink the png image and the href together so that the image can act as a button -Uses "random" package to randomize whether the computer chooses rock, paper, or scissors -Uses if else statements to state if the user beats the computer with the option the user picked or if they lost with the option they picked

+-Pong

+    -When clicking on the png image for Pong, the png image enacts as a direct path to the RNG Game by using an href that is set to equal the application route to the function itself (/pong), along with a url_for command being used to interlink the png image and the href together so that the image can act as a button
+    -Uses "turtle" package to create shapes of the paddles and ball, and maintain them while they are in motion -Uses if and elif statements to keep track of how the ball bounces off of the paddles and how the score is tracked when a paddle misses

+-Pac Man

+    -When clicking on the png image for Pac Man, the png image enacts as a direct path to the RNG Game by using an href that is set to equal the application route to the function itself (/pacman), along with a url_for command being used to interlink the png image and the href together so that the image can act as a button -Uses "pygame" and "app_class" to treat the program as an application and a functioning game that uses Python -Functions used to control players speed, direction and coin collecting, along with the enemies being used to track the player
+    -Uses text files and a png image to form the maze for the player and for them to move around it properly (no breaking through walls and cheating)

+-Tic Tac Toe

+    -When clicking on the png image for Tic Tac Toe, the png image enacts as a direct path to the RNG Game by using an href that is set to equal the application route to the function itself (/tics), along with a url_for command being used to interlink the png image and the href together so that the image can act as a button -Creates a variable for the board to assign naumbers to certain positions on the board -Uses if else statements to track both of the users plays on the board to see who gets three in a row first -Uses an if else statement to ask if the player wants to play again or quit at the end

+Snake

+    -When clicking on the png image for Snake, the png image enacts as a direct path to the RNG Game by using an href that is set to equal the application route to the function itself (/snake), along with a url_for command being used to interlink the png image and the href together so that the image can act as a button -Uses "curses" and "randit" to randomly place fruits on the board where the snake roams -Uses if else statements to increase the size of the snake when fruit is consumed and when the snake hits the wall/ eats itself

+Drop-Down Menus

+    -Uses "class = nav-link dropdown-toggle" to establish the navigation bar as a dropdown menu -Established as a button using "role=button"
+    -Uses "class='dropdown-menu' aria-labelledby='navbarDropdown'" to start the function of what options there are in the dropdown
+    -Buttons established from dropdown using "class='dropdown-item'" and then an href to show what the dropdown option directs the user to
+    -Basis for all dropdowns, what changes is what the href is equivalent to and what each button is titled